 DAY 2: ANDASIBE (PERINET) - ANTANANARIVO

-After breakfast, you start with a guided visit at Analamazaotra National Park.
+Today, you start with a guided visit at Analamazaotra National Park.
 It is better to leave the hotel early (about 7:30AM) to meet easily the Indri-Indri and the Diademed Sifaka in their forest home.
 The visit takes about 3 hours.

 Within a mile of the park you can hear the peculiar call of the indri very early in the morning until noon and again in the late afternoon.
 Indris (called Babakoto in Malagasy) are the largest living lemurs at all reaching up to 1 meter.
 Andasibe is the best place to observe the Indris given that there are a couple of families habituated to humans.
 It lives in small groups and cannot survive in captivity.